 There are many ways an individual who is Aged, Blind, or Disabled (ABD) can apply for Medicaid.
 The single streamlined Application for Health Coverage & Help Paying Costs, along with a completed Appendix D can be filled out in hard copy and submitted in-person or mailed to the applicant's local Department of Social Services (DSS) office.
-Application information may also be submitted over the phone via the Cover Virginia Call Center (a completed Appendix D is still required) and online via the CommonHelp website (as an application for "All Benefit Programs," or using the "Apply for Health Care Benefits" option and completing Appendix D later).
+Application information may also be submitted over the phone via the Cover Virginia Call Center (a completed Appendix D is still required) and online via the CommonHelp website (as an application for "All Benefit Programs").

 PDF versions of the Application and Appendix D may be downloaded from the Cover Virginia website at coverva.dmas.virginia.gov.
 Under "Partners" on the top menu, choose "Materials" in the drop down menu.
-From the resulting page, you can order multiple printed copies of the Application and Appendix D (among other printed outreach materials) and download the PDF versions.
+From the resulting page, you can order multiple printed copies of the Application and Appendix D (among other printed outreach materials) and/or download the PDF versions.